 Each of the factors cited above was considered by the special committee at one or more of its meetings described under "Special Factors -- the Special Committee."
 The consideration of these factors involved primarily discussions among the members of the special committee and its legal counsel and financial advisor and was based upon information and advice received by the special committee with respect to each factor from management of AFG and AFC and the special committee's legal counsel and financial advisor, as well as its members' own knowledge about the matters involved in the AFC merger.
-The consideration of factors (iv), (viii) and (ix) involved reviews by the special committee of factual, financial and numerical information presented to the special committee by its financial advisor and described under "Special Factors -- Special Committee," and "Special Factors -- Valuation Methodologies."
+The consideration of the fourth, eighth and ninth factors involved reviews by the special committee of factual, financial and numerical information presented to the special committee by its financial advisor and described under "Special Factors -- Special Committee," and "Special Factors -- Valuation Methodologies."
 Taking all of the factors into consideration, the special committee concluded that the AFC merger was fair to and in the best interests of the holders of shares of Series J Preferred Stock.
+The special committee considered the effect on the fairness of the AFC merger of the agreement of the holders of approximately 350,000 shares of Series J Preferred Stock to vote in favor of the AFC merger.
+See "The Special Meeting -- Voting Agreement."
+In this consideration, the special committee noted that the 350,000 shares held by these owners, while a significant block, still amount only to approximately 12% of the outstanding shares of Series J Preferred Stock, which means that other holders remain free to reject the AFC merger if they so wish.
+The special committee considered also that the holders of the 350,000 shares had exercised their independent investment discretion without coercion, and that their agreement to vote in favor of the AFC merger indicated their belief in the fairness of the transaction.
+The special committee concluded that the agreement of these holders to vote in favor of the transaction, while increasing the likelihood that the $\ensuremath{\mathsf{AFC}}$ merger would be approved, did not affect negatively the committee's view as to the fairness of the AFC merger.